jonkrohn/DLTFpT/installation/macOS.md

 5. Start Docker, e.g., by using Finder to navigate to your Applications folder and double-clicking on the Docker icon
 6. Back in Terminal, execute `source DLTFpT/installation/let_jovyan_write.sh` so that you can write to files in the *deep-learning-illustrated* directory from inside the Docker container we'll be running shortly
 7. Move into the *deep-learning-illustrated* directory by executing `cd DLTFpT`
 8. Build the Docker image by executing `sudo docker build -t dltfpt-stack .` -- note that you'll get an error if you miss the final `.` in the command!
+(If this step fails, Docker may have run out of memory on your machine.
+[See here](https://github.com/jonkrohn/DLTFpT/issues/3) for detailed issue and resolution.)
 9. Run the Docker image as a Docker container by executing `sudo docker run -v $(pwd):/home/jovyan/work -it --rm -p 8888:8888 dltfpt-stack` (you can think of the image as a recipe and the container as the cake produced by the recipe).
 For your convenience there is a bash script, **rundocker.sh** that executes the same command, so you can simply run `source rundocker.sh`.
-This command must be executed from the directory where you cloned the repository, e.g., the `DLTFpT` directory
+This command must be executed from the directory where you cloned the repository, e.g., the `DLTFpT` directory.
 10. In the web browser of your choice (e.g., Chrome), copy and paste the URL created by Docker (this begins with `http://127.0.0.1:8888/?token=` and should be visible near the bottom of your Terminal window)

 ## Shutdown